Yuri Bykov: Film career

 In 2009, he directed a short film "The Chief", in which he appeared as a screenwriter, director, composer, producer and actor.
 The film was awarded the prize for best short film at the Kinotavr Film Festival.
 The film was shot using 150 thousand rubles, which Bykov previously planned to invest in his training at the directing faculty of the VGIK from Vadim Abdrashitov, where he was accepted twice.

 In 2010 Yuri Bykov made his feature film debut with the film To Live.

 He was the director of the series "Stanitsa", but left directly from the set due to creative differences.
 Due to a judicial ruling, Bykov had to pay 2 152 500 rubles for his departure to the company Kinotelefilm.

-In 2013, his film The Major premiered in the International Critics' Week at the Cannes Film Festival.
+In 2013, his film The Major premiered in the Critics' Week at the Cannes Film Festival.
 The crime drama was awarded at several festivals, including prizes for Best Picture, Best Director and For Outstanding Artistic Contribution at the 16th Shanghai International Film Festival.
 In 2016, the American company Netflix received distribution rights and plans to remake the film as a mini-series, titled Seven Seconds, which will include 10 episodes.

 In 2014, the social drama film The Fool was released.
 The picture received a number of prestigious awards, including the Grigori Gorin prize for the best script and the diploma of the Russian Guild of Film Critics ("For the uncompromising artistic expression") at the Kinotavr-2014 festival.
 Also the film was highly rated by The New York Times critic Stephen Holden, who named it as one of the five best films of 2015.

 In 2014 he became the director of the first season of the crime drama television series The Method, which was released on the screen next year.
 Konstantin Khabensky, who liked Bykov's work on the film "The Major", invited him to work as director on the series.
 Yuri Bykov notes that he shot the series "according to the principles of the comics" in its light form and followed the instructions of the showrunner Aleksandr Tsekalo about creating a "Russian HBO".
 The series received the TEFI award in the category "Television film / TV series" and several other awards.
 Bykov refused to participate in the shooting of the second season because he wanted to concentrate on making more auteur films.